Generating a Parent-Child Hierarchy (EX)

 The Additional field used to describe org units allows you to add a description to the units in your org hierarchy.
 Once enabled, you can then choose the following:

-- Org unit description field: Choose or enter the field that includes the org unit description.
+- Org unit description field: Choose the Org Unit Description field that contains your org unit descriptions.

 - Unit name format: Select the naming format you’d like applied to unit names.